PardhuMadipalli/coding-practice/index.markdown

 - Time complexity O(n<sup>2</sup>)

 ### Merge sort
-- Time complexity is always `O(nlog(n))`, for all three cases worst, average and best cases.
+- Time complexity is always $$O(nlog(n))$$, for all three cases worst, average and best cases.
 So, when you don't know about the input use merge sort.
 - When using arrays
     - we need additional heap space of O(n) to keep the merged array.
     - A disadvantage is that it is not an in-place sort.